utcs356/sp25/_pages/5_dns.md

 #### Specification
 You can find the step-by-step specifications in the starter codes as well.
 * The servers should receive a message on top of UDP.
 Note that a UDP server doesn't have to `listen()` and `accept()` since it is connectionless, unlike TCP (what we did in A1).
-Also, the UDP server should use `sendto()`/`recvfrom()` to set/get a client's address along with sending/receiving a message.
+Also, the UDP server should use `sendto()`/`recvfrom()` to set/get a client's address and send/receive a message.
 * Initialize a server-wide context (e.g., DNS records) using TDNSInit().
 The context will be used for future DNS-related operations such as searching for a DNS record.
 * Create a zone using `TDNSCreateZone` and add records to the server `TDNSAddRecord`.
-You should be able to infer the contents of records from the comments in the source code and the topology figure.
+You should be able to infer the contents of DNS records from the comments in the source code and the topology figure.
 * Receive a message continuously and parse it using `TDNSParseMsg()`.
 * If the received message is a query for A, AAAA, or NS, find the corresponding record using `TDNSFind()` and return the response.
-Ignore all the other messages.
+Ignore all the other types.

 #### Test your implementation
 1. Compile your code with `$ make` in the lab's shared directory (`[a5_directory]/labs/dns/shared`).
 The compiled binary would be in the `[a5_directory]/labs/dns/shared/bin` directory.